Caroline Lowe

 In 1986, Lowe was awarded the Minnesota Association of Crime Victims Media Attention Service Award, the first time that award was given to a member of the media.

-She is a member of the Investigative and Reporters and Editors (IRE) organization and an associate member of the California Association of Licensed Investigators (CALI).
+She is a member of the Investigative and Reporters and Editors (IRE) organization and a member of the California Association of Licensed Investigators (CALI).

-Lowe is married and has four children.
-She resides in California.
+Lowe is married to a former journalist and has four children.
+She resides in California where she is a volunteer at her grandchildren’s elementary school.